The fascinating history of Chicago

 The Great Migration

-The First World War affected the USA in its entirety and the Windy City played its part.
+World War I affected the US in its entirety and the Windy City played its part.
 Now a beloved tourist attraction, Navy Pier served as a military training base, while the city used its industrial might to produce everything from aircraft to rations.

 Prohibition takes hold in the city